piotrcurious/arduino-ni-mh-charger/README.md

 * example graphing scripts using gnuplot thrown in as bonus.
 They have some quirks and are not idiotproof. use if You know what they actually do.

+* NTC library implemented as function to save memory.
+It is not as linear and pretty as other NTC solutons, and is source of quite large error if ntc series resistors are very off .
+Keeping NTC series resistors in similiar value range is good practice.

 Sketch uses 13832 bytes (42%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 1712 bytes (83%) of dynamic memory, leaving 336 bytes for local variables.
 Maximum is 2048 bytes.